dy27/sportsbetting-apis/README.md

 Example usage can be found in the examples folder: [examples/betfair_example.ipynb](examples/betfair_example.ipynb)

+## TAB API
+- Currently in progress and non-functional

 ## Todo:
 - Implement API for TAB
 - Implement a Selenium-based interface for Bet365